prophile/typ-report/sections/design.md

 state arrows\cite{arrowNotation}, which are shown in Figure\ \ref{fig:existentialState} as an arrow transformer.
-The intuition behind this isomorphism is that both types represent computations which keep some state, the type of which is hidden: in the automaton case the state is held in free variables; existential state arrows keep the state explicit.
+The intuition behind this isomorphism is that both types represent computations which keep some state, the type of which is hidden.
+In the automaton case the state is held in free variables, but existential state arrows keep the state explicit.

-The existential constraint also prevents the state from "leaking" beyond being used in further computations[^pun], as would be true for the automaton formulation.
+The existential constraint also prevents the state from "leaking" beyond use in further computations[^pun]; as is true in the automaton formulation.

 [^pun]: Thus, sadly, robbing me of my opportunity to make an ``existential crisis'' pun.

-The various instances differ for the existential state arrow from ordinary state arrows as a result of the type of the state not necessarily being the same between two arrows being combined.
+The various instances for the existential state arrow differ from those of ordinary state arrows as a result of the type of the state not necessarily being the same between two values being combined.
 In particular, the composition of two arrows has the product of the two state types for state; the identity uses a unit state type[^unit].

 [^unit]: The unit type (the type inhabited by one value, other than bottom) is denoted `()` in Haskell.